Updated June 6th, 2022

 Blockchain - Open Issues and Future Trends

-Open Access refers to free access to knowledge, while Open Data builds on that and takes into account the reuse of published scientific data.
-We already know that research results should be reusable to encourage collaboration amongst researchers, replicability, and prevent the waste of resources.
+Open Access refers to free and unrestricted access to knowledge, while Open Data builds on that and also takes into account the reuse and distribution of published scientific data.
+You already know that research results should be reusable to encourage collaboration amongst researchers, replicability of results, and prevent the waste of resources.
 However, research publications often hide behind a paywall with continuously increasing costs, hindering researchers and the general public from reading and citing works.

 Additionally, institutions and governments often fund research, and publishers usually hold the rights, so the scientific community is limited in what resources they can use.
 You know from our How to Get Funding For Your Research article that funding can influence the research sector’s size, efficacy, and productivity and that better funding can result in higher scientific performance.
 That’s where blockchain can help immensely.
 Blockchain enables the secure and free exchange of digital content, while readers can own and share digital content as they please, with blockchain keeping a record of every transfer.